 This application note introduces the main features of the ADSP-CM402F/ADSP-CM403F/ADSP-CM407F/ADSP-CM408F SINC filters, with a focus on high performance motor control applications.

-The purpose of this application note is to highlight the key capabilities of the SINC filter module and to provide guidance on the use of the SINC filter drivers provided by Analog Devices, Inc. For more information about the full range of SINC filter features and configuration registers, see the ADSP-CM40x Mixed-Signal Control Processor with ARM Cortex-M4 Hardware Reference Manual and the documentation within the ADSP-CM40x Enablement Software package.
+The purpose of this application note is to highlight the key capabilities of the SINC filter module and to provide guidance on how to configure the SINC filter though software.
+For more information about the full range of SINC filter features and configuration registers, see the ADSP-CM40x Mixed-Signal Control Processor with ARM Cortex-M4 Hardware Reference Manual and the documentation within the ADSP-CM40x Enablement Software package.

 Each ADSP-CM402F/ADSP-CM403F/ADSP-CM407F/ ADSP-CM408F SINC filter is part of a complete motor current feedback subsystem that includes a current shunt, a modulator to digitize and isolate the signal, and the SINC filter to decode the bit stream and present it to the controller.
 This application note describes how to set up the SINC filters.